-3. Safety in Field Education, Agency Protocols, and Orientation Checklist
+3. Safety in Field, Agency Protocols, and Orientation Checklist

 Students-as well as social workers, agencies, and communities in crisis-cannot be insulated from the risks in providing services to challenged and challenging children, youth, adults, and families.
-However, it is expected that students need to learn and/or review the knowledge and skills that help practitioners assess risk and take appropriate precautions.
-The School provides a Field Lab for all foundation year field students prior to starting internships that includes discussions on safety.
+However, it is expected that students typically lack the experience, knowledge, and skills that help experienced practitioners assess risk and take appropriate precautions.
+The school provides a Field Lab for all seniors prior to starting field that includes discussions on safety.

-The School requests that all field agencies provide an orientation and a forum for discussion about safety and risk situations that are relevant for the individual agency when students begin their internships.
+The School requests that all field agencies provide an orientation and a forum for discussion about safety and risk situations including the CDC COVID-19 safety guidelines that are relevant for the individual agency when students begin their internships.
 Topics for discussion might include, but are not limited to the following:

-- Building and office security; - Emergency procedures, including when and how to summon security, police, or medical assistance; - Staff/intern possession of weapons(i.e., mace, firearms, knives, metal knuckles); - CDC COVID-19 safety guidelines; - Safety on in-home visits and in the surrounding service communities; - Protection from animals, both on in-home visits and in the community; - Responsibilities and procedures for management of violent or potentially violent clients, or suicidal clients, or random acts of violence (i.e., "drive-by shootings"), and disasters.
+- Building and office security; - Emergency procedures, including when and how to summon security, police, or medical assistance; - Staff/intern possession of weapons, i.e., mace, firearms, knives, metal knuckles; - CDC COVID-19 safety guidelines include the use of PPE - Safety on in-home visits and in the surrounding service communities; - Protection from animals, both on in-home visits and in the community; - Responsibilities and procedures for management of violent or potentially violent clients, or suicidal clients, or random acts of violence, i.e., "drive-by shootings"; and - Disasters.